l7mp/stunner/README.md

 For instance, you may decide to open up your WebRTC infrastructure on TCP as well; say, because an enterprise NAT on the client network path has gone berserk and started to actively filter UDP/TURN traffic.
-The below steps will do just that: open another gateway on STUNner, this time on the TCP port 3478, and reattach the UDPRoute to both Gateways so that no matter which protocol a client chose the connection will be routed to the `media-plane` service (i.e., the UDP greeter) by STUNner.
+The below steps will do just that: open another gateway on STUNner, this time on the TCP port 3478, and reattach the UDPRoute to both Gateways so that no matter which protocol a client may choose the connection will be routed to the `media-plane` service (i.e., the UDP greeter) by STUNner.

 1. Add the new TCP Gateway.